0v3rride/0v3rride.github.io/Posts/Offender-365.md

 As far as I currently know, Edge must be the browser that opens the interactive login prompt.

 I used version one `oauth2/{flow method}` of the the OAuth flow endpoint, because a truncated access token was given back to me when using version two `oauth2/v2.0/{flow method}` Anyways, that's a story for a different time.

+Now you can use `.\habu2.py security query`.
+You can include the `--accesstoken` flag if you have an access token with the necessary scope or you can use `--sccauthtoken` and
+`--xsrftoken` flags if you have those values.
+If you don't include any of the flags for an access token or header values then the selenium method will kick in for you and grab the needed information.

 ## Resources
 * https://learn.microsoft.com/en-us/graph/api/security-security-runhuntingquery?view=graph-rest-1.0&tabs=http